christiangabr/3380hw2/readme.txt

 Our web application consists of the following pages:

 Home Page
 The Home page has many functions.
-At the top of the page, there is a button to initialize all tables.
+If the user is a first-time user, there will simply be a button to initialize all tables.
 It is necessary for first-time users to click this button in order to test the website.
+Doing so will create the tables in the database and initialize them with starter data.
+Clicking the button will also grant the user access to other features of the web application.
-However, clicking this button may also clear tables that currently exist.
-Thus, we decided to add a pop-up upon clicking it to warn users.
-Below this, there is a 'Make a Transaction' section.
+Additionally, upon clicking the button, it will be replaced into a 'Clear Tables' button that will give the user the option to completely clear all tables in the database.
+Because this is considered to be a 'dangerous' operation, a pop-up should appear upon clicking it to warn users.
+Below the 'Clear Tables' button, there will be a 'Make a Transaction' section.
 Check the "How Transactions Work" segment below for more information about how transactions work.
-Below the 'Make a Transaction' section, there are buttons to navigate all of the other pages.
-Lastly, the bottom of the Home page contains links that lead to this readme file and the demo video for the web application.
+Under the 'Make a Transaction' section, there will be buttons to navigate all of the other pages.
+Lastly, the bottom of the Home page will contain links that lead to this readme file and the demo video for the web application.

 Customers Page
 The Customers page contains all of the customers' information including their account information (Note that the data being